Skip to content

 The navigation process

-The Child Stack usually performs the navigation synchronously, which means that by the time the navigate method returns, the navigation is finished and all component lifecycles are moved into required states.
+The Child Stack navigation model usually performs the navigation synchronously, which means that by the time the navigate method returns, the navigation is finished and all component lifecycles are moved into required states.
 However, the navigation is performed asynchronously in case of recursive invocations - e.g. pop is called from onResume lifecycle callback of a component being pushed.
 All recursive invocations are queued and performed one by one once the current navigation is finished.

 StackNavigator extension functions

 There are StackNavigator extension functions to simplify the navigation.
-Some of which were already used in the Child Stack overview example.
+Some of which were already used in the Child Stack Overview example.

 Before